Tax incentives for foreign expatriates

 Starting from tax year 2018, the Act for the Recruitment and Employment of Foreign Professionals provides preferential tax treatment for foreign individuals who have obtained the Employment Gold Card or Foreign Special Professional Work Permit and are approved to reside in Taiwan for the purpose of work for the first time.

-If a foreign special professional meets both of the following criteria, 50% of the salary income in excess of TWD 3 million is exempt from Taiwan income tax and non-Taiwan source income is excluded from the calculation of the individual’s income basic tax (IBT):
+If a foreign special professional meets both of the following criteria, 50% of the salary income in excess of 3 million new Taiwan dollars (TWD) is exempt from Taiwan income tax and non-Taiwan source income is excluded from the calculation of the individual’s income basic tax (IBT):

 - The individual stays in Taiwan for 183 days or more in a calendar year.

 - The individual’s annual Taiwan-sourced salary income is in excess of TWD 3 million.

 Salary deduction amendment and additional long-term care special deduction

 Starting from 1 January 2019 onwards, individuals may elect to use either (i) fixed salary deduction (currently TWD 200,000) or (ii) specific expense deduction to calculate taxable salary income, whichever is more beneficial.